Eli-Meyer/ASV_utilities/readme.txt

 For instructions, see the User's Guide at https://eli-meyer.github.io/Amplicon_utilities/

 -------------------------
-blastnID.pl
+BlastnID.pl
 -------------------------

 ------------------------------------------------------------
-blastnID.pl
+BlastnID.pl
 Compares a set of DNA sequences with a curated DNA database to infer the biological origin of each sequence.
-Usage: blastnID.pl -q queries -d DB -s min_score -i input.txt -o output.txt
+Usage: BlastnID.pl -q queries -d DB -s min_score -i input.txt -o output.txt
 Required arguments:
 	-q queries	the file of sequences to be identified, FASTA format -d DB		a BLAST formatted nucleotide database